Harassment and Inappropriate Behaviors

 Practical case 2

 Your line manager is very demanding.
-The manager publicly reprimands team members when some work has not been done in the way he/she expected and can humiliate a person in the middle of a meeting, creating a climate of terror and damaging the motivation of the entire team.
+The manager publicly reprimands team members when some work has not been done in the way he/she expected and can humiliate a person in the middle of a meeting, creating a fearful or stressful climate and damaging the motivation of the entire team.
 No one dares to make remarks to the manager because they are very high up and everyone is afraid of the consequences.

 You can go and talk to the manager alone or with other colleagues and tell them that their behavior is demotivating and stressful and harms the team.